 It can be disastrous for a business when a key person becomes disabled or dies.
 Significant amounts of time and money can go into replacing a key person in a business of any size.
 In a small business, a key person who makes crucial contributions may be irreplaceable.

-A knowledgeable agent at [bf_ins field=company_name] in [bf_ins field=city], [bf_ins field=state] will be happy to advise you on key person insurance.
+A knowledgeable agent at Pen-Ex: A Villanova Insurance Partners Company in King of Prussia, Pennsylvania will be happy to advise you on key person insurance.
 Consider the following in determining if a key person policy should be included in your business insurance package.

 Who Is a Key Person?

 A key person is a business owner, partner, or employee whose contributions are essential to the business.
 This could be a top salesperson, a deal maker, or someone with knowledge or skills the loss of which would greatly affect the business.
 Insurance companies do not consider just any employee as a key person.

 How Will a Key Person Policy Protect Your Business?

 Key person insurance can be life insurance or disability income insurance.
 The business is the owner and beneficiary of the policy.
 The payout on a key person policy can help cover the cost of recruiting, hiring, and training a replacement for the key person and compensate the business for lost income during the transition.
 If the business is being sold after the loss of a key person, the payout can help cover expenses in the interim.

 How Long Should the Term Be on a Key Person Policy?

 A term life insurance policy on a key person provides coverage for a certain number of years.
 This type of policy is usually affordable if the key person is in good health when the policy is purchased.
 In determining the length of the term, consider how long the key person will be essential to the business, what compensation may be required to replace the key person with someone with comparable skills, and how much it will cost to hire a firm to search for a replacement.